przemyslawpluta/node-youtube-dl/README.md

 video.pipe(fs.createWriteStream('myvideo.mp4'));
 ```

-A similar example can be found in the _example_ folder, and will produce an output that looks like the following when ran.
+It will produce an output that looks like the following when ran.

 ```bash
 Got video info